This site uses cookies, as explained in our terms of use. If you consent, please close this message and continue to use this site.

 Applications are welcome now, for women from Bhutan, China, India, Nepal and Pakistan, with no previous experience of science or glaciology necessary.

-Izabella Koziell, Deputy Director General, ICIMOD says, “To unleash change on the scale the world now needs will require all of humanity’s skills, talent, and knowledge.
+Izabella Koziell, Deputy Director General, ICIMOD says, “Unleashing change at the scale now needed in the world will require all of humanity’s skills, talent, and knowledge.
 When it comes to gender equality, cryosphere science in particular continues to lag behind other fields.
 Women on Ice is an important first step in addressing this stubborn imbalance.”

 Miriam Jackson, Intergovernmental Panel on Climate Change author and Cryosphere Lead, ICIMOD, says, “Cryosphere changes in the Hindu Kush Himalaya hold vast implications for communities in one of the most populated places on the planet – with many of these implications set to be felt first and most acutely by women.
 In this context, encouraging gender parity in the study of snow, ice and permafrost is not a ‘nice to have’ – it’s vital that decision making on climate change and water resource management is inclusive and considers the needs of all sections of societies.